Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Morse inequalities and the Green-Griffiths-Lang conjecture

 As is well known, this defines a toric $(k-1)$-dimensional algebraic variety with quotient singularities.
-On this variety, we introduce the possibly singular (but almost everywhere smooth and non degenerate) K\"ahler form $\omega_{a,p}$ defined by
+On this variety, we introduce the possibly singular (but almost everywhere smooth and non-degenerate) K\"ahler form $\omega_{a,p}$ defined by

 where $\pi_a:\bC^k\ssm\{0\}\to P(a_1,\ldots,a_k)$ is the canonical projection and $p>0$ is a positive constant.
 It is clear that $\varphi_{p,a}$ is real analytic on $\bC^k\ssm\{0\}$ if $p$ is an integer and a common multiple of all weights $a_s$, and we will implicitly pick such a $p$ later on to avoid any difficulty.
 Elementary calculations give the following well-known formula for the volume